w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Help users avoid and correct mistakes

-Provide clear instructions on required information formats, such as for dates and phone numbers.
 Be as forgiving of format as possible when accepting information.
 For example, accept phone numbers that include spaces and delete the spaces as needed.
-Clearly identify errors that cannot be auto-corrected, including a description of the specific error, where it occurred, and how to correct it.
+Clearly identify errors that cannot be auto-corrected.
 Provide an in-page link for easy access from the error to the field when feasible.

 {::nomarkdown}
 <%= example %>